cristiscu/snowflake-chatgpt/README.md

 ## App #5: Instant Charts with the Advanced Data Analysis Plugin

-No code available here, as all tests will be online, in the ChatGPT playground, with the Plus paid plan.
+Most tests will be online, in the ChatGPT playground, with the ChatGPT Plus paid plan.
 We'll explore uploading a full CSV file and generating instant graphs and info with the Advanced Data Analysis plugin.

+* **data/Popular_Baby_Names.csv** - free public dataset for EDA.
+* **data/Iris.csv** - data science popular dataset, for cluster analysis
+* **data/Bank branch openings and closures.csv** - from the public financial__economic_essentials.cybersyn Marketplace dataset.
+* **setup.sql** - to generate the previous downloaded file from Snowflake.

 ## App #6: Generate a Usage Monitoring Dashboard for Snowflake Account